Nitinat

 Dididat Village is a very small community with limited services.

-meals.
-There is also the Nitinat Lake Motel next door to the store,
+is the Nitinat Lake Motel next door to the closed store, basically

 - Nitinat